 Always Right: A Guide to Improving Customer Relationships

 A company's relationship with its customers can be the make-or-break variable in its success formula.
-Good customer relations often ensure return business and positive word of mouth that keep new customers coming back.
-Improving customer relationships should be a priority for any company, beginning with the old adage that the customer is always right.
+Good customer relations often ensure return business and positive word of mouth that keeps new customers coming back.
+Improving customer relationships should be a priority for any company, and a good place to begin is with the old adage that the customer is always right.

 Catering to the Customer

 Catering to your customers' wants, whatever they might be, is the basis of good customer relationships.
 The saying that the customer is always right is a way to remind business owners that all customer transactions should be geared toward serving them.
-By giving customers precisely what they want, you create happy consumers who are more likely to return for more of your particular product or service.
+By giving consumers precisely what they want, you create happy customers who are more likely to return for more of your particular product or service.

-Just as important as a satisfactory sale is customer aftercare.
-Improving customer relations is easy if you take as much care in seeing that the customer remains satisfied with a purchase as you did in making the initial sale.
+This doesn't just apply to the sales process: Devoting time to your customers after they've completed a transaction is just as important.
+Take as much care in seeing that the customer remains satisfied with the purchase as you did in making the initial sale.
 This will require customer service being able to quickly and efficiently handling any negative issues that may arise after a transaction.

 Keeping in contact with customers is also a good method of improving customer relationships.
-The use of customer relationship management software allows you to maintain a database on customers.
+Using customer relationship management software allows you to maintain a database on customers.
 The information in the database can include anything from contact information and a mailing list to notes on each customer's preferences.
 This data will allow salespeople to better cater to the customer during each return engagement.

 Improving Customer Relationships Online